carfuentes/MeteologicaProject-client/README.md

 };
 ```

-If you want to change the application port, you can add the flag `--port $PORT_NUMBER` to any npm command where $PORT_NUMBER is an integer representing the port number in your local computer where the application is going to be served.
+If you want to change the application port, you can run the command `ng serve --port $PORT_NUMBER` where $PORT_NUMBER is an integer representing the port number in your local computer where the application is going to be served.

-## Angular by default npm commands

-These are the most useful commands defined in package.json:

-- `npm start` - runs the TypeScript compiler, asset copier, and a server at the same time, all three in "watch mode".
-- `npm run build` - runs the TypeScript compiler and asset copier once.
-- `npm run build:watch` - runs the TypeScript compiler and asset copier in "watch mode"; when changes occur to source files, they will be recompiled or copied into dist/.
-- `npm run lint` - runs tslint on the project files.
-- `npm run serve` - runs lite-server.

-These are the test-related scripts:

-- `npm test` - builds the application and runs Intern tests (both unit and functional) one time.
-- `npm run ci` - cleans, lints, and builds the application and runs Intern tests (both unit and functional) one time.

 ## What's in here